1170300504/CS224n-Winter-2022/README.md

 ### Important Information

-I'm NOT a Stanford student! :) Although I scrupulously examined my answers, the correctness is still NOT guaranteed.
+I'm NOT a Stanford student! :) Although I have scrupulously examined my answers, the correctness is still NOT guaranteed.

 ### Current Progress